Markets Right Now: US stocks open slightly lower

 9:35 a.m.

-Stocks are opening on a weak note as falling oil prices pull energy companies lower.
+Stocks are opening modestly lower on Wall Street as energy companies sink along with the price of crude oil.

-Banks are also falling in early trading Thursday as interest rates decline.
-Chevron gave up 1.3 percent and Wells Fargo also lost 1.3 percent.
+Chevron lost 2.3 percent early Friday and Exxon Mobil gave up 1.9 percent.

-Best Buy fell 5.5 percent after issuing a weak outlook, and Williams-Sonoma jumped 10.5 percent after raising its forecasts following a strong quarter.
+That came as the price of U.S. crude fell 2.7 percent to $68.74 a barrel.
+Oil fell following reports that OPEC and Russia could start pumping more oil soon.

 Comments